Showing posts with label Middle Grade. Show all posts

 So, what did we think?

-Our own adventures are set in this time period, and it creates a wonderful air of discovery, challenges and opportunityfor characters and writers.
+Our own adventures are set in this period, and it creates a wonderful air of discovery, challenges and opportunity for characters and writers.
 It is empowering for younger readers to truly understand what we have.
 For them to appreciate where we are now, and to understand what we have gained, and also sadly, what we have lost.

-All of which is why, when we were offered book 2 in this series, we jumped at the chance.
-We were also given the opportunity to read Book 1 first, which is why, dear reader, you are having this review now.
-Book 2 review will follow just as soon as I can prise it away from Mrs H's oil-stained fingers!
+All of which is why, when we were offered book two in this series, we jumped at the chance.
+We were also given the opportunity to read book one first, which is why, dear reader, you are having this review now.
+Book two review will follow just as soon as I can prise it away from Mrs H’s oil-stained fingers!

 It was difficult not to love our protagonist’s attitude from the start.
 Pendington is bold, clever in the sense of well-read, very inquisitive, with a wit that is often pithy.
 However well-read she is, she is, like most fifteen-year-olds, not well-practised or experienced.
 She is also very human and a bit flawed, as the opening scene at her school indicates.
 Mrs H says that she was a bit like that as a child.

 Having said that, it was hard to place this book down as there was always something happening or about to happen.
 It has oodles of adventure interspersed with tongue-in-cheek humour and thoughts as Wendington works things out.
-In fact, having read up on the author's process, Percival the newt is there as a silent foil, a sounding board so Wendi, who is alone in her grief, can express her thoughts out loud to us the reader.
+Having read up on the author’s process, Percival the newt is there as a silent foil, a sounding board so Wendi, who is alone in her grief, can express her thoughts out loud to us, the reader.
 He also makes a delightful sidekick who adds his own humour.

 There is peril aplenty, everything from planes to trains, with cars and horses in between.
-In fact, I doubt the likes of Enola Holmes, Adèle Blanc-Sec, or a certain American professor, would have fared better against the villains our Wendington Jones comes up against.
+I doubt the likes of Enola Holmes, Adèle Blanc-Sec, or a certain American professor would have fared better against the villains our Wendington Jones comes up against.

 So, crunch time.

-But most important of all, under all the action there is a much bigger driver.
+But most important of all, under all the action, there is a much bigger driver.
 One that we think is incredibly well dealt with.
-This story is first and foremost about loss, grief, the avoidance thereof, and then coming to terms and dealing with it.
+This story is first and foremost about loss, grief, the avoidance thereof, and then coming to terms with and dealing with it.
 Some of the strongest moments, and also the most heart-tugging, come from these themes.
-That in itself is a journey of discovery and as strong if not stronger than what goes on around and about.
+That in itself is a journey of discovery and as strong, if not stronger, than what goes on around and about.

 Mrs H and I often have conversations after we read books.
-Some of the conversations go down strange rabbit holes of 'what if character X met Y, or did this or that, what would happen?
-One such was when she said to me what if she met Hercule on board?
-We figured he would be busy solving, say, a death on the cruise ship in first class area, whilst Wendington Jones would be in the lower decks doing her thing, too.
-They would doubtless brush shoulders at some point in a scene, probably in the midst of some turmoil.
-There would be a pause, then with an uncertain look from Wendi, and a polite knowing look and a nod of appreciation and understanding from Hercule, they would go about their work.
-Doubtless, though, they would each through quite different means, reach a satisfactory conclusion.
+Some of the conversations go down strange rabbit holes of ‘what if character X met Y, or did this or that, what would happen?
+One such was when she said to me What if she met Hercule on board?
+We figured he would be busy solving, say, a death on the cruise ship in the first-class area, whilst Wendington Jones would be in the lower decks doing her thing, too.
+They would doubtless brush shoulders at some point in a scene, probably amid some turmoil.
+There would be a pause, then, with an uncertain look from Wendi, and a polite knowing look and a nod of appreciation and understanding from Hercule, they would go about their work.
+Doubtless, though, they would each, through quite different means, reach a satisfactory conclusion.

 So there you have it.
 An excellent read, a highly recommended adventure that will stay with us a long time, and become a reference by which to judge other stories.